zakariaf/SecScanMCP/docs/tools/intelligent_analyzer_documentation.md

 ## Integration with Other Analyzers

-The Intelligent Analyzer complements static analysis tools:
+**IMPORTANT**: The Intelligent Analyzer is a **false positive reduction system**, not a vulnerability detector:

-1. **Static analyzers** (Bandit, CodeQL) find potential vulnerabilities
+1. **Other analyzers** (Bandit, CodeQL, YARA, MCP analyzer) find potential vulnerabilities
-2. **Intelligent analyzer** assesses whether patterns represent legitimate functionality
+2. **Intelligent analyzer** assesses whether those patterns represent legitimate functionality
+3. **Used ONLY within MCP analyzer** for permission context analysis - does not produce standalone findings
-3. **Enhanced scoring** uses intelligent analysis to reduce false positives
+4. **Enhanced scoring** uses intelligent analysis to reduce false positives in scoring

-Example: A file write operation might trigger static analysis warnings, but the intelligent analyzer can determine it's legitimate configuration storage for an MCP server.
+**Current Integration**:
+- Integrated into `analyzers/mcp_analyzer.py` only
+- Provides context for permission usage analysis
+- Does NOT create `BEHAVIORAL_ANOMALY` vulnerability findings
+- Does NOT run as standalone analyzer in scanner pipeline

+Example: When MCP analyzer finds `subprocess.run()` usage, the intelligent analyzer determines if it's legitimate system administration vs malicious code execution.

 ## Future Enhancements